gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

         * LETTER OF AWARENESS *(weaker form of letter of comfort)*
         * *"However, the operation of the presumption does not detract the court from its fundamental task, which is to ascertain the true bargain between the parties, to seek the substance and reality of the transaction and to ascertain what common intentions should be ascribed to the parties.
 In carrying out this task of construction, the court is to have **regard to the surrounding circumstances** as well as the specific text of the letter of awareness.
 Since the effect to be attributed to each letter of awareness is essentially a matter of construction, each case turns on its own facts.
 Past cases concerning letters of awareness **are not precedents** in the strict sense of the word and only provide **useful guidelines** for the court."*

-### IRAC practice question

-#### Premise:

-Ang engages Beng to construct a house for him.
-They sign a “letter of intent” that is expressly subject to contract.
-There was no price agreed in the letter of intent.
-However, no contract was ever signed between the parties.
-Instead, Beng starts building the house that Ang asked of him; indeed, Ang approves of Beng’s construction plans, material costs and also grants him access to the land where the house was to be constructed.
-Ang has also paid Beng some money for the materials used.
-After Beng completed half of the house, Ang refused to pay.
-Advise Beng.

-#### Response:

-1. Identify legal issue
-2. What legal rule to use
-3. Apply legal rule
-4. Conclusion